 Stay Positive.
 In the event of negative reactions or unexpected reactions, remember to stay positive.
 Talk to a supportive peer or mentor about what happened and be prepared when your friends or family returns with questions.

-In addition to understanding potential risks and rewards of coming out, it is also important to prepare yourself for what coming out as LGBT will entail.
+In addition to understanding potential risks and rewards of coming out, it is also important to prepare yourself for what coming out as LGBTQ will entail.